hqhs/gosupport/README.md

 # On the road to beta release

-My primary pain is frontend part, all preact components currenty live in single main.js file, and it help to make it useful is essential.
+My primary pain is frontend part, all preact components currenty live in single main.js file, and it helps to make it useful (that is essential).
 Those are the features I plan to do before spending time on advertasing (writing on reddit/go mailing list):
 - Basic admin management (deleting & blocking & creating new admins)
 - Message & User search purely with postgres.